Support and Information following a recent Rape, Sexual assault or other form of Sexual Violence

 However, remember that you can still report at a later time if you choose to and have not done any of the above.

-If you report to the police, they will take a brief statement and notify CID.
+If you report to the police, they will take a brief statement and notify the Criminal Investigation Department (CID).
 A Detective Sergeant will take charge of the investigation.
 All interviews with you should be by a police officer who is specially trained to deal with sexual assault cases.
 You will be allocated a Sexual Offence Liaison Officer (SOLO) who will provide you with support and information throughout the investigation.
 They will take a detailed statement which will be passed on to CID, and CID will interview the accused.
 They may also arrange for a forensic examination in a specialist unit.
 This will be carried out by a specialist doctor.
 If the police think that there is unlikely to be any forensic evidence, you may not need to go for a forensic examination.

 Third Party Reporting